dougeby/IntuneDocs/intune/get-support.md

 ## Help and support experience
 > [!TIP]
 > In January of 2019, a new Help and support experience is rolling out to all tenants.
-If your tenant does not yet have this new experience, you can find information about the previous experience in [Azure Help and support experience](#azure-help-+-support-experience), in this article.
+If your tenant does not yet have this new experience, you can find information about the previous experience in [Azure Help + support experience](#azure-help-+-support-experience), in this article.

 The Help and support experience for Intune is available from the [Microsoft 365 Device Management portal](http://devicemanagement.microsoft.com) and from all of the blades (or pages) under Intune in the Azure portal.